miffili/20172018_100DaysOfCode/R2DailyLog.md

 * [CSS GRID by Wes Bos](https://cssgrid.io/): 11 - 13

 **other**
-* Learned how to use git cmd with [Try Git on codeschool](https://www.codeschool.com/courses/try-git)
+* learned how to use git cmd with [Try Git on codeschool](https://www.codeschool.com/courses/try-git)
-* Pushed two of the fCC projects on GitHub with git cmd :innocent:
+* pushed two of the fCC projects on GitHub with git cmd :innocent:

 » *3.5h*